KenoLendzion/Ederia/README.md

 # Ederia
-This is a repository for a private project to teach myself Clean Architecture, programming patterns like (CQRS, Value Object, Dependency Injection, Mediator Pattern, etc ...) and various technologies/NuGets like (Automapper, MediatR, Entity Framework Core etc...).
+This is a repository for a private project to teach myself Clean Architecture, programming patterns like (CQRS, Value Object, Dependency Injection, Mediator Pattern, etc ...) and various technologies/NuGets like (Automapper, MediatR, Entity Framework Core, GitHub etc...).

 It is still in heavy Development and might thow errors in certain areas.

 All code is heavly based on https://github.com/jasontaylordev/CleanArchitecture.
+Which is a wonderfull template and explanation of everything mentioned above.

-In general I want to create the backend and access for Database that stores recipes.
+In general I want to create the backend and access for a database that stores recipes.
 So the recipes could be accessed or changed from a console window, Blazor website or any other Gui.

 Suggestions and constructive criticism are allways welcome.

+/* WORK IN PROGRESS */

 DOMAIN: TBD
 APPLICATION: TBD